tim-tim707/SW_RACER_RE/README.md

 The project is heavily influenced by the [OpenJKDF2]() project

-This makes use of DLL injection through a simple loader located at `./loader/loader.cpp` The DLL to inject is at `./swr_reimpl`
+This makes use of DLL injection through a simple loader located at `./loader/loader.cpp` The code for the DLL to inject is at `./swr_reimpl`

 # Usage
-Compile both the loader `loader.exe` and the replacement dll `swr_reimpl.dll` in the same directory the `SWEP1RCR.EXE` you want to use and run the loader.
+Run `compile.bat` script.
+The loader and the replacement dll should be generated in the `./build` directory.
+Copy these two files WITHOUT renaming them into the same directory as `SWEP1RCR.EXE`.
+Run the loader.

 TODO (compilation with CMake)